Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 ### General Message format

+All EAP-UTE messages consists of the following parts:

+type:
+: one octet to indicate the type of the message

+length:
+: two octets indicating the length of the following message payload

+payload:
+: the CBOR encoded message payload

+MAC:
+: (optional) the message authentication code

-All messages are encoded in CBOR {{RFC8949}} as maps.
-A detailed format description will follow with a first implementation.
+The message payloads are encoded in CBOR {{RFC8949}} as maps.

-In {{mapkeys}} the different message fields and their assigned mapkey are listed.
+In {{mapkeys}} the different message fields, their assigned mapkey and the type are listed.

 | Mapkey | Type | Label | Description |
 |--------|------|-------|-------------|